-Human rights abusers to face EU blacklists
+Human rights abusers to face future EU blacklists

 And they were born out of an international campaign by Magnitsky's former employer, British hedge fund manager Bill Browder.

-"It took us 10 years get here, but it's a decisive victory in the global Magnitsky justice campaign," Browder told EUobserver.
+"It took us 10 years to get here, but it's a decisive victory in the global Magnitsky justice campaign," Browder told EUobserver.

+"There was outspoken support by 23 member states today and none of the other five voiced objections," an EU diplomat also told this website.

-Monday's "political agreement" will now be handed to the EU foreign service to draw up a detailed legal proposal.
+Monday's "political agreement" will now be handed to the EU foreign service to draw up a detailed legal proposal, he added.

-"This could take another half-year or so," an EU diplomat said.
+"This could take another half-year or so," he said.

-"There was outspoken support by 23 member states today and none of the other five voiced objections," he added.

 "The EU Council will still need to formally adopt the measures.
 Today's decision is a step in that direction, but an important one," the diplomat said.

-The breakthrough came after Hungary dropped its former misgivings on the plan, on the grounds that the EU did not need extra measures to defend human rights overseas.
+Monday's breakthrough came after Hungary dropped its former misgivings on the plan, with Budapest having previously said the EU did not need extra measures to defend human rights overseas.

+Borrell mentioned that some EU states still had some "critical questions and concerns".

+But he also noted the EU already had targeted sanctions regimes against individuals responsible for cyber attacks and use of chemical weapons along the same lines.

-It also comes amid a changing of the guard in the EU foreign service, where former Spanish foreign minister Josep Borrell took over from Italian diplomat Federica Mogherini earlier this month.
+Borrell, a former Spanish foreign minister, took over the EU foreign service top job from Italian diplomat Federica Mogherini earlier this month.

+And the changing of the guard augured well for the human rights project, the EU diplomat noted.

-"Mogherini didn't really do anything [on the dossier], but Borrell has already shown more energy on the human rights front," the EU diplomat said.
+"Mogherini didn't really do anything [on the dossier], but Borrell has already shown more energy," the diplomat said.

 For their part, the Dutch have opted to keep Magnitsky's name off the EU legislation in order not to make it look as though it was aimed at Russia.